anurag171/React-SpringBoot-Helms-kubernetes/README.md

 To run this project, you will need to add the following environment variables to your .env file

-`API_KEY`

-`ANOTHER_API_KEY`

-## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+`service.greetings.name`

+`service.greetings.date-format`

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at anurag171@gmail.com

 ## 🚀 About Me
-I'm a full stack developer...